 In this "Description of the Notes," the expressions "we," "our," "us" or the like refer to Sunoco Logistics Partners Operations L.P., excluding its subsidiaries.
 We issued the existing 2024 notes under an indenture governing our senior debt securities referred to in the accompanying prospectus, as supplemented by an indenture supplement creating the existing 2024 notes.
 References to the "base indenture" mean such indenture governing our senior debt securities, and references to the "2024 indenture" mean the base indenture as supplemented by the indenture supplement creating the existing 2024 notes.
 We will issue the new 2024 notes as additional notes under the 2024 indenture.
-We will issue the 2045 notes under the 2045 notes.
-References to the "2045 indenture" mean the base indenture as supplemented by the indenture as supplemented by the indenture supplemented by the indenture supplement creating the 2045 notes.
-References to the "2045 indenture" mean the base indenture as supplemented by the indenture supplemented by the indenture supplement creating the 2045 notes.
-References to the "2045 indenture" mean the base indenture as supplemented by the indenture supplement creating the 2045 notes.
-References to the "2045 indenture" mean the base indenture as supplemented by the indenture supplement creating the 2045 notes, and references to the "indentures" mean the 2024 indenture and 2045 indenture taken together.
+We will issue the 2045 notes under the base indenture, as supplemented by an indenture supplement creating the 2045 notes.
+References to the "2045 indenture" mean the base indenture as supplemented by the indenture supplement creating the 2045 notes, and references to the "indentures" mean the 2024 indenture taken together.

-The notes will be issued in the form of one or more global notes registered in the name of the nominee of the depository for the notes.
-The Depository Trust Company, as described in the accompanying prospectus under "Description of the Debt Securities-Book-Entry, Delivery and Form."
+The notes will be issued in the form of one or more global notes registered in the name of the nominee of the depository for the notes, The Depository Trust Company, as described in the accompanying prospectus under "Description of the Debt Securities-Book-Entry, Delivery and Form."
 The following description and the description in the accompanying prospectus under "Description of the Debt Securities" summarize the material provisions of the notes and the indentures.
 These descriptions do not restate the indentures in their entirety.
 We urge you to read the base indenture and the indenture supplements because they, and not this description, define your rights as a holder of the notes.
 We have filed a copy of the base indenture as an exhibit to the registration statement of which this prospectus supplement and the accompanying prospectus are a part.
-We have also filed a copy of the indenture supplement for the 2024 notes as an exhibit to a Current Report on Form 8-K filed by Sunoco Logistics Partners on April 3, 2014.
-After the closing of this offering, we will file a copy of the indenture supplement for the 2045 notes as an exhibit to a Current Report on Form 8-K filed by Sunoco Logistics Partners.
+We have also filed a copy of the indenture supplement for the 2024 notes as an exhibit to a Current Report on Form 8-K filed by Sunoco Logistics Partners.